emerywebster/emerywebster.github.io/work/bonusly.md

 ### Questions & Concerns on the Proposed Designs

+{: .list-disc .list-inside .pl-10 }
-- Style Guide: I didn’t see much use of drop-shadows anywhere else on the site.
+- **Style Guide**: I didn’t see much use of drop-shadows anywhere else on the site.
 The hover effect above might contradict that...and I could quickly provide a more subtle treatment if needed.
 The Shop/Donate/Other tab treatment is also a new convention for the site.
-- Layout: The page has more elements than it did before...so it may be considered too busy to our users.
+- **Layout**: The page has more elements than it did before...so it may be considered too busy to our users.
 This is definitely something we want to look for during testing.
-- Tone: I added some exclamation points and ‘Congrats!’ text that may or may not fit the writing style that we want the brand to communicate.
+- **Tone**: I added some exclamation points and ‘Congrats!’ text that may or may not fit the writing style that we want the brand to communicate.
 I’d likely work with Marketing (and others) to ensure this aligns with the rest of the brand.
-- Navigation: From what I’ve seen, the main header nav and sub-header nav can change completely depending on the user context (particularly for Admins) – it’s possible that I overlooked some conventions here that have historical context...but overall, I think the site navigation has room for improvement.
+- **Navigation**: From what I’ve seen, the main header nav and sub-header nav can change completely depending on the user context (particularly for Admins) – it’s possible that I overlooked some conventions here that have historical context...but overall, I think the site navigation has room for improvement.
-- Card CTA: I removed the large green button for the desktop prototype and the mobile screenshot above.
+- **Card CTA**: I removed the large green button for the desktop prototype and the mobile screenshot above.
 I’m unsure if this would be helpful or confusing for users...but we could quickly identify that during testing.
-- Card Size: I’m also unsure if the ‘logo’ sizes needs to remain large.
+- **Card Size**: I’m also unsure if the ‘logo’ sizes needs to remain large.
 Ideally, this would’ve become clear during research discussions with the team and existing users.
-- Mobile: I have some concerns about the ‘search’ button here.
+- **Mobile**: I have some concerns about the ‘search’ button here.
 I’m curious if users would find it more helpful than the ‘filter’ dropdown.
 It’s possible that this design could change to accommodate the preferred user action (instead of both).
-- Add Card placeholder: At the bottom of each Rewards list is an ‘add another’ card placeholder – in this case, they’re meant for Admins (as a quick link to the Catalog)...but we could also explore an action for regular users, such as a “Suggest another ___________”.
+- **Add Card placeholder**: At the bottom of each Rewards list is an ‘add another’ card placeholder – in this case, they’re meant for Admins (as a quick link to the Catalog)...but we could also explore an action for regular users, such as a “Suggest another ___________”.

 ---